wmadill/weewx-S3upload/README.md

   setup.py install --extension extensions/weewx-S3upload
   ```

-2. modify the S3upload stanza in weewx.conf and set your S3 access
+2. modify the S3upload stanza in weewx.conf and set your S3 bucket name.

-code, secret token, and bucket name.
-You will get those when you set
-up the bucket you want to use.
+3. create .s3cfg in the weewx home directory if it doesn't already exist.
+Set the "access_key" and the "secret_key" values for the IAM user that
+runs s3cmd (you get these when you create the bucket at AWS).
+Refer to
+the s3cmd man page for details.
+Set the file permissions to 0600 but
+DO NOT CHECK THIS INTO A PUBLIC git REPOSITORY.

-3. restart weewx:
+4. restart weewx:

   ```
   sudo /etc/init.d/weewx stop